yoohamj/Competitive-Pythonista-s-Handbook/README.md

 Looking for a Python version of the "Competitive Programmer's Handbook"?

-This project is identical to the "Competitive Programmer's Handbook" by Antti Laaksonen but with the examples in Python.
+This project is identical to the "Competitive Programmer's Handbook" written by Antti Laaksonen but with the examples in Python.

 The original Handbook can be found here: https://cses.fi/book/book.pdf